Today is International Women’s Day, so to celebrate, we want to introduce you to the legendary ladies in Bali who are fighting to making a difference.

 From activists, visionaries and international heroes, to the everyday mum, sister or daughter working hard to get through this crazy thing we call life, throughout history women have helped shape the world we know today for the better.
 After all, we’re all the product of an amazing woman who went through hell to bring us here.

-For the planet
+Women fighting for the planet

-For the people
+Women fighting for the people

-For the animals
+Women fighting for the animals

 Also fighting for continuous change is Janice Girardi, founder of the Bali Animal Welfare Association.
 Janice and the BAWA team work around the clock battling to save Bali’s dogs, cats and heritage animals.
 Together with international donations, Janice helps fund BAWA with her own jewellery line, and she’s not the only fearless female expat here who has set up her own organisation…

-You might be starting to realise that this list of Bali’s amazing women could go on and on – and that’s before we even consider the hundreds of thousands of Ibus working hard each day in the villages to feed their families and maintain Bali’s iconic culture.
-So whether you’re one of the incredible expat women who threw away everything to experience this magical place, or a Balinese beauty that keeps this island alive with that unrelenting and contagious spirit, thanks to you, Bali is a female force to be reckoned with.
+You might be starting to realise that this list of Bali’s amazing women could go on and on – and that’s before we even consider the hundreds of thousands of ibus working hard each day in the villages to feed their families and uphold Bali’s iconic culture.
+So whether you’re one of the incredible expat women here who threw away everything to experience this magical place, or a Balinese beauty that keeps this island alive with that unrelenting and contagious spirit, thanks to you, Bali is a female force to be reckoned with.

 Happy International Women’s Day, Honeys!

 To learn more about International Women’s Day and the amazing women featured in this year’s #EmbraceEquity theme, check out the official International Women’s Day website.